-Welcome to the San Francisco State University School of Social Work.
+Welcome to the San Francisco State University School of Social Work, home to the BASW and MSW programs, and the MA program in Gerontology.
 Our School’s mission is to educate our students in Social Work and Gerontology to become competent human service professionals who provide versatile, creative, and culturally

 sensitive services in a variety of settings and with diverse populations, particularly those who have been historically oppressed, underserved and underrepresented.
 Our students’ educational experience is grounded in developing a critical consciousness which informs their knowledge base as practitioners, leaders, activists, and scholars.
 The faculty is committed to producing outstanding graduates whose commitment to social change and social justice will impact the lives of individuals, families and groups, as well as communities and social institutions.